walaura/bromide/README.md

 ## How to use

-Let's say you have this json, it's a list of image urls (original, current, diff), a friendly name for each, and the difference between them as a %.
+Let's say you have this json, it's a list of image urls or local paths (original, current, diff), a friendly name for each, and the difference between them as a %.
 It looks like this:

 ```json
 📄 /screenies.json